Disha Ravi sent to three-day judicial custody by Delhi court in farm protest document case

 Ravi was arrested on February 13 from her Bengaluru residence by the crime branch of the Delhi Police for allegedly sharing and editing a document intended to help the protests against the new farm laws.
 The next day, a Delhi court sent Ravi to police custody for five days.
 The “toolkit” – a common term used by social activists for campaign material – was tweeted by Thunberg in support of India’s protesting farmers on February 4.

-On February 15, the police had claimed that Ravi, Jacob and Muluk attended a Zoom call with a “pro-Khalistani” organisation in Canada called the Poetic Justice Foundation to chalk out the modalities related to the farmers’ protests against the new agricultural laws.
+On February 15, the police had claimed that Ravi, Jacob and Muluk attended a Zoom call with what they called a “pro-Khalistani” organisation in Canada, the Poetic Justice Foundation, to chalk out the modalities related to the farmers’ protests against the new agricultural laws.
 The organisation is an advocacy group that often raises questions connected with human rights.
 However, the police claim it is promoting Khalistanism or Sikh separatism, a charge that the group denies.

 The Bombay High Court gave Shantanu a 10-day transit bail on February 16, while Jacob got protection from arrest for three weeks the next day.